Contact Us & Terms

 IMAGES AND CONTENT

-All images and posters used herein on Poster Plakat.com are considered to be in the public domain, however, posters exhibited on this website are the property of Poster Plakat and so proper credit should be accorded to this website if you decide to use any poster image.
-We ask that you please accord credit as follows: “Poster image provided by Poster Plakat.com”.
+All images and posters used herein on Poster Plakat.com are considered to be in the public domain.
+However, posters exhibited on this website are the property of Poster Plakat and proper credit should be accorded to this website if you decide to use any of the poster images.
+We ask you please accord credit as follows: “Poster image provided by Poster Plakat.com”.

 TRANSLITERATION